Pitmaster BBQ Catering in Stone Harbor Borough, New Jersey

 Address-Specific Review

 New Jersey does not currently show a statewide health or fire reciprocity flag in the page data.
 We plan the quote around the actual event address, applicable health authority, fire expectations where relevant, venue rules, parking, and host-site access.
-Law note – S3555 (2026) / S2588 (2024) Streamlined Food Truck Licensure Act introduced/pending; not enacted; date noted as Pending.
+Planning note – S3555 (2026) / S2588 (2024) Streamlined Food Truck Licensure Act introduced/pending; not enacted; date noted as Pending.

 Pitmaster Standard